d’Overbroeck’s Reviews, Rankings, Fees, And More

 • Global Diversity: Approximately half of the 400-strong sixth form cohort chooses to board, with an impressive 80% of boarders hailing from various international backgrounds.
 The boarding community is a vibrant blend of cultures, resembling a cosmopolitan university atmosphere.

 • Co-ed Boarding Houses: Two co-ed boarding houses cater to lower sixth form students.
 Islip House, a modern and well-equipped facility built in 2017, provides a comfortable and contemporary boarding environment.
 The rooms are mainly twin occupancy, creating a social and interactive atmosphere.
+Islip is located right opposite the campus where students have even take a nap between classes.

 • St Aldates House: Another boarding option, St Aldates House, offers single rooms and is located across the city.
 While it offers privacy, students enjoy a vibrant student life with a convenient 20-minute ride on public transport to the school.
+Fret not, students are given bus passes for their daily travel needs.

 • Home Boarding Dynamics: Students have a degree of agency in selecting both their host family and a friend to home board with, contributing to a comfortable and supportive environment.
+The boarding staff keeps an amazing balance between accommodating to everyone’s needs, and also maintaining a diverse and harmonious living space.
+The school typically allows adjustments if needed.

 Extracurricular Activities in d'Overbroeck's

 Vibrant Extracurricular Landscape: d’Overbroeck’s School boasts a dynamic extra-curricular programme that embodies the values of choice, engagement, and fun.
 The approach to enrichment is designed to provide students with opportunities beyond the classroom, encouraging them to explore their passions and interests.
-For students in years 7 to 9, the school dedicates two periods off-timetable each week to a wide array of activities.
+For students in years 7 to 9, the school dedicates two periods off-timetable each Tuesday to a wide array of activities.
 These offerings are constantly evolving to cater to the changing preferences and passions of different year groups, ensuring a fresh and engaging experience.

 Debating and Public Speaking Excellence: At d’Overbroeck’s, the culture of debating and public speaking stands out as a hallmark of the school’s extra-curricular prowess.
 The school consistently excels in these domains, participating in prestigious competitions like the Oxford Youth Parliament and making its mark on a broader stage.
 This commitment not only hones students’ communication and critical thinking skills but also empowers them to become confident and articulate individuals.